-7.2 Power supply
+7.5 Power supply

 The installation of the power supply is carried out by the operator.
 The operator has to provide an overcurrent protector (fuse or similar device) disconnecting all energizing wires in case of an inadmissible high current consumption.
 The impedance of the protective earth has to be low ohmic in order not to allow touch voltage pass the permissible limit.
+The equipotential bonding terminal serves as functional earth of the transmitter.